kyra-cutler/Plag-saturated-melt-P-T-H2O-An/README.md

 Filtering and saving estimates:

  All estimates will be saved as an Excel file (.xlsx).
 The file will contain the original input data + the calculated parameters (P-T-H2O-An).
-You can filter the P-T-H2O-An estimates by removing the highest standard deviation values (i.e., currently set up to remove values above the 75th quartile for the P-T-An models or above the 50th quartile for the H2O models; feel free to change).
+You can filter the P-T-H2O-An estimates by removing the estimates with the highest standard deviation values (i.e., currently set up to remove values above the 75th quartile for the P-T-An models or above the 50th quartile for the H2O models; feel free to change).

 Error propagation of T or H2O: